 Legacy Preparatory Academy employs individuals holding LEA-specific educator licenses, license areas, or endorsements in accordance with Utah Admin.
 Code R277-301-7.

-The following designations or levels apply to educator licenses, license areas (i.e.-elementary, secondary, special education), and content endorsements (i.e.-mathematics, music, Spanish, social studies).
+A review of the designations or levels apply to educator licenses, license areas (i.e.-elementary, secondary, special education), and content endorsements (i.e.-mathematics, music, Spanish, social studies) can be viewed here.
+Additional information on educator licensing can be viewed here .

 Title IX and Legacy Preparatory Academy prohibit sexual harassment at school or at school-related activities or events.
 All allegations of sexual harassment are taken seriously and will be reviewed by the Legacy Preparatory Academy's Title IX Coordinator.
-If you believe you have been subjected to sexual harassment in violation of Title IX and Civil Rights Policy, please complete this form.
-Your responses will be sent to Brandie Evans, Title IX Coordinator.
-Brandie can be contacted by phone at (801) 294-2801 ext.
-2115 or by email at bevans@legacyprep.org.
+If you believe you have been subjected to sexual harassment in violation of Title IX and Civil Rights Policy, please contact the Title IX Coordinator directly.
 You may also contact the Office for Civil Rights, Denver, CO, (303) 844-5695.

 Title IX Athletics Reporting